CLAS-205/au24-site/docs/textbook/index.md

 ## Textbook

 The readings for CLAS 205 can all be found here.
+The textbook will be updated throughout the quarter.